 1504.05 Remand to Examining Attorney by Trademark Trial and Appeal Board

 The Board, on its own initiative or in response to a request, may remand an application to the examining attorney for consideration of specific facts or issues.
 Upon receipt of a remand from the Board, the examining attorney may not make a requirement or refuse registration on a ground not specified in the Board’s remand letter or submit evidence relating to a requirement or ground not specified in the Board’s remand letter.
 In re Hughes Furniture Indus., Inc., 114 USPQ2d 1134, 1136 (TTAB 2015).
-When the Board initiates a remand, the examining attorney must take action upon the remanded issue within thirty days of the Board’s remand order.
+When the Board initiates a remand, the examining attorney must take action upon the remanded issue within the time set by the Board in the remand order.
 37 C.F.R. §2.142(f)(1); TBMP §1209.01.

 A request for remand made by the examining attorney should succinctly explain the specific reasons why remand is requested.
 That is, the request should be a brief statement of the reason for the request and an explanation of the action the examining attorney intends to take.
 On remand, the examining attorney may address only those issues for which the application was remanded.
 If the examining attorney identifies additional issues other than those for which the application was remanded, the examining attorney must request an expanded remand to consider the additional issues.
 TBMP §1209.02.